-In case of offshore wind-turbine inspections and maintenance, wind turbine technicians bring spare parts and tools when transferring from a vessel to a turbine.
-However, it often happens that the technicians need additional spare parts, smaller electrical components or a specific tool.
-Currently, such scenario requires the technicians to climb down the turbine and collect equipment delivered by the service vessel or a transfer boat.
+In case of offshore wind turbine inspections and maintenance, wind turbine technicians bring spare parts and tools when transferring from a vessel to a turbine.
+However, it often happens that the technicians need additional spare parts, smaller electrical components, or a specific tool.
+Currently, such a scenario requires the technicians to climb down the turbine and collect equipment delivered by the service vessel or a transfer boat.
 These bring extra time and costs on crews and vessels, extra fuel expenses, as well as time wasted and security risks of turbine technicians.

-The solution is to use a drone to transport equipment and spare parts between two points: service vessel and a wind-turbine, following a route that is adjustable along the way.
-We are currently working on developing an offshore package delivery system where the package will be autonomously transported from a vessel to the nearest wind-turbine.
-The vessel-wind-turbine concept is going to cover distance of 4 km with 5 kg payload.
+The solution is to use a drone to transport equipment and spare parts between two points: a service vessel and a wind turbine, following a route that is adjustable along the way.
+We are currently working on developing an offshore package delivery system where the package will be autonomously transported from a vessel to the nearest wind turbine.
+The vessel-wind-turbine concept is going to cover a distance of 4 km with a 5 kg payload.

 Sign up now and stay updated on the latest products, technology, innovation, news, and everything else by UPTEKO.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 876557